FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2c.md

 ![](../../images/2/19b3.png)

 **NB**: It is enough that your application works for most of the countries.
-Some countries, like <i>Sudan</i>, can cause be hard to support, since the name of the country is part of the name of another country, <i>South Sudan</i>.
+Some countries, like <i>Sudan</i>, can be hard to support, since the name of the country is part of the name of another country, <i>South Sudan</i>.
 You need not to worry about these edge cases.

 **WARNING** create-react-app will automatically turn your project into a git-repository unless you create your application inside of an existing git repository. **Most likely you do not want each of your projects to be a separate repository**, so simply run the _rm -rf .git_ command at the root of your application.